DrZhivago1/DocWorld/README.md

 		Nerfs bone wall by 50 hitpoints.

 	IF "Rim of Madness - Bones" AND "Expanded Woodworking" are installed:
 		Allows bones to be used in wood recipes where it makes sense.
-(Minor bug allows "WoodLog Walls" to be made of bone)
+(Minor bug allows "WoodLog Walls" to be made of bone).

 	IF "Rim of Madness - Bones" AND "Stuffed Floors" are installed:
 		Moves all floors into a single drop-down menu on the "Foors" designation category.